ekandreas/bladerunner/readme.md

 6. I you got the date to render a real date then you can use all the Laravel 5 Blade syntax inside your theme templates!

 http://laravel.com/docs/master/blade

+## Cache
+* It's a really good idea to empty the .cache folder inside "uploads" when develop templates.
+Eg, create a "del" command inside your gulp-file.

 ## Directories
 * Your cached views will always be stored in your wp upload folder, .cache.